The story behind these Chocolate Caramel Cookies (GF Option) is pretty interesting. Even if I do say so myself. Let me explain.

 After Halloween my husband and I were up late

-eating our kids’ candy…um I mean I was making sure it was safe.
-My daughter can’t have gluten so I was kindly doing her the favor of eating all the stuff she can’t have…you know to remove the temptation.
+eating our kids’ candy…um I mean, we were making sure it was safe.
+My, husband, daughter and son can’t have gluten so I was kindly doing them a favor by eating all the stuff they can’t have…you know… remove the temptation.

-I was eating a Twix and my husband commented on how much he missed eating Twix.
-I started thinking about how I could make a gluten free version.
-It seemed simple: cookie, caramel, and chocolate.
+As I was happily munching away on a Twix, my husband commented on how much he missed eating Twix.
+Now, his comment got me thinking about how I could make a gluten-free version.
+It seemed simple enough: cookie, caramel, and chocolate.

-Now that I have made (and devoured) these cookies, I will say that these do not taste exactly like a Twix…unfortunately.
+Now that I have both made and devoured these cookies, I will say that these do not taste exactly like a Twix…unfortunately.
 However, they are still delicious and worth sharing with you.
 It is no secret that chocolate and caramel are a wonderful combination and adding a sugar cookie to the mix is always a good idea!

 The first step is to make the caramel.
 I made my caramel by following directions from It’s Always Autumn.
 All you need is a can of sweet condensed milk.
 This is the easiest caramel recipe I have found and it works great as a dip, so I figured I would try it for this recipe too.

-Once each cookie had caramel on top I placed the cookie sheet in the fridge so they wouldn’t get warm and have all the caramel melt off.
+Once each cookie had caramel on top I placed the cookie sheet in the fridge so they wouldn’t get warm and have all the caramel slide off.